flow-thru/flowthru/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: To do
+name: Enhancement
 about: Feature that is to be implemented
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---

-## Feature Plan Description
+## Enhancement Description
 What is planned to be implemented and why?
 A clear and concise description of what is to be implemented.

 ## Approach